 In contrast to the sites natural character it is dominated by Dungeness Nuclear Power Station and its two light houses which form prominent features in the otherwise flat landscape.
 It is home to a historically strong fishing community that inhabit a number of small huts and buildings which are scattered along its shored amongst other abandoned huts.
 It is this unique character that has, and continues to appeal to people who are drawn to the site as an escape from the outside world.
 Most notably, the completed house is located a stone's throw away from Derek Jarman's famous home and forms one of a number of quirky and architecturally eccentric dwellings.

 Owing to the sites cultural and natural significance it is subject to many stipulations to regulate new development.
 For example, local planning policy dictates that any new building must replace an existing building and must be of similar scale and proportion to that of the original.
+For this reason the new home is made of three simple forms taken from the original dwelling. is located a stones throw and must be of similar scale and proportion to that of the original.
 For this reason the new home is made of three simple forms taken from the original dwelling.

 The choice of materials has been carefully chosen to reflect the surround vernacular of Dungeness.
 Larch cladding will weather silver over time with persistent high wind and salty sea air.
 Core-ten will rust to form a bright red protective coating taking its cue from many exposed metal works that surround the site.
 In contrast to these natural materials, the separate bed 3 module is clad in cement fibre board and will not weather.
 Additionally, Pobble House is set on concrete pillars which elevate the building from the site and serves to minimise any impact on the existing natural shingle surface.